nolesapex/DidMySettingsChange/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome any contributions from the community!
 If you'd like to contribute, please follow these steps:

 1.    **Fork the repository.**
 2.    **Create a new branch for your feature or bugfix.**